Last Updated on by Rodrigo @ OutofYourComfortZone

 Ineffective??!?
 Not sure where the WHO got this idea!
 After all, the whole world is restricting the movement of people…and it’s helping!!

-So perhaps, given that most of the world is in lockdown right now and travel restrictions are one of the best tools we have to fight against the spread of Coronavirus infection, the WHO may not be the best source to look to for travel advice.
+So perhaps, given that most of the world is in lockdown right now and travel restrictions are one of the best tools we have to fight against the spread of Coronavirus infection, the WHO may not be the best source to look to for travel advisory.

 But generally, the WHO is a very well-respected institution that did an excellent job alongside the United States and President Obama to fight Ebola in West Africa in 2015.